Student Experience

 The American Politics Club at Loyola Blakefield commits to the First Amendment right to free speech by fostering constructive discourse between varying political viewpoints.
 Whether Republican, Democrat, Independent, or non-affiliated, our members are Dons who eschew violence, and engage in consequential and politically charged discussions in search of practical solutions to complex societal ills.
 The club meets each Thursday at 3:15 in Burk 114.

-Interested Upper School students should contact Mr. Plunkett.
+Interested Upper School students should contact Mr. Plunkett or Mr. Schappert.

 • Aquarium Club